wp-plugins/tcs3/readme.txt

 == Installation ==
 This plugin is installed just like any other.
 Simply upload the zip file you can download from GitHub and upload it using the WordPress dashboard or FTP.
 You can also install it right from the Wordpress Plugin Repository!

+== Changelog ==

+= 1.1 =
+* Bug fix where some environments don't show menu options for plugin when plugin installed from the Wordpress repository
+* Bug fix where some environments choke on upload of non-images

+= 1.0 =
+* Initial Release